xiaoyang-sde/knowledge-base/docs/data-structures/18-hashing.md

 ### First Attempt

-Suppose we want to insert "cat" to the data strucutre, we could use the first letter as index. \(a = 1, b = 2, ... , z = 26\)
+Suppose we want to insert "cat" to the data structure, we could use the first letter as index. \(a = 1, b = 2, ... , z = 26\)

 However, other words may start with 'c' or special characters.